ninthwalker/plexReport/README.md

 Edit the "plexreport_schedule.cron" file found in the plexreport appdata folder with your own time/date.
 Copy that file to the following location.
 Each time unraid is started it will load your plexreport_schedule.

 `/boot/config/plugins/dynamix/`

-To have it added immediately without restarting unRAID, at the command prompt type `update_cron` See this page for help creating a time/date in cron: http://abunchofutils.com/u/computing/cron-format-helper/
+To have it added immediately without restarting unRAID, at the command prompt type `update_cron`.

+See this page for help creating a time/date in cron: http://abunchofutils.com/u/computing/cron-format-helper/

 ## Config